-Current liabilities include accounts payable, deferred revenue, and the current portion of compensated absences.
+Current liabilities include accounts payable, unearned revenue, and the current portion of compensated absences.
+Current liabilities increased \$142,579 from 2013 to 2014 primarily due to an increase in unearned revenue from Corporation for Public Broadcasting (CPB) earnings.

 Long-term liabilities include the amount of compensated absences liability estimated to be payable after a one-year period as well as the Station's portion of the OPEB liability and annuity obligations.